If you own another domain, you can add it to your G Suite or Cloud Identity account.

 |✓||Pay for each user account in the additional domain|

 Each team member has their own email address, mailbox, and user account for their domain.
-She manages all domains and users in her Admin console at Kitbeat.com (her primary domain).
+You manage all domains and users in your Admin console at your primary domain

-- Click Add/remove domains > Add a domain or a domain alias.
+- Click Add a domain or a domain alias.

-- Add a domain alias of primary-domain-name: This gives everyone in your primary domain an email address at the alias domain.
-(Note: To add a domain alias to secondary domain, you must use the Domains Aliases API.)
+(Note: To add a domain alias to secondary domain, use the Domains Aliases API.)

-- Enter the name of the domain or subdomain to add.
+- Enter the name of the domain or subdomain.
 You must own the domain name, and it can't be used with any other Google Account.
 If the domain is already in use, you’ll get an error message.
-See troubleshooting tips.
+Check troubleshooting tips.